Oval track racing: Superspeedway

-The 2.5 mile Ontario Motor Speedway was known as the "Indianapolis of the West", but was bought by the Chevron Land Company in 1980 and partitioned for development.
+Texas World Speedway and Ontario Motor Speedway were abolished by NASCAR and IndyCar in the 1980s, the California Speedway was closed and demolished in the 2020s.
+As of 2025, all other superspeedways are still open and are still being used for racing.

 Track length disputes

 NASCAR and IndyCar use different measuring systems to measure the oval race tracks.
 As a result, the racetracks have lengths of different accuracy.
 The following table shows the values that NASCAR, IndyCar and CART/CCWS used to determine the lap speeds and track records.

 By shape

 A typical oval track consists of two parallel straights, connected by two 180° turns.
 Although most ovals generally have only two radii curves, they are usually advertised and labeled as four 90° turns.
 While many oval tracks conform to the traditional symmetrical design, asymmetrical tracks are not uncommon.